-To: [Claimant] [Address]
+To: [Claimant]

+[Address]

+Dear S ir,

+[Headi ng e.g. as per letter of claim]

-We acknowledge receipt of your letter dated [ ] and the enclosures on [date of receipt].
+We ack knowledge receipt of your letter dated [] and the enclosures on [date of receipt].

-[We are investigating your/your client's claim and will reply to you substantively soon.]
+[We ar e investigating your/your client's claim and will reply to you substantively soon.]

-[or, if the defendant is ready to take a position on the claim, to state his position, e.g. We admit both liability and quantum and will be making full payment of your/your client's claim within 14 days.
+the defendant is ready to take a position on the claim, to state his position, e.g. We admit ability and quantum and will be making full payment of your/your client's claim within 14

+or

-We admit liability and are investigating quantum and will reply to you on quantum soon.
+We adı mit liability and are investigating quantum and will reply to you on quantum soon.

+or

-We admit quantum and are investigating liability and will reply to you on liability soon.]
+We adı mit quantum and are investigating liability and will reply to you on liability soon.]

+Yours faithfully,

-cc [Other defendants and their insurers]
+сс [Other defendants and their insurers]

+Form 4A

-Form 4A Sample Letter of Offer
+Sample Letter of Offer